wp-plugins/adminmate/readme.txt

 * Change color of separators
 * Modify background color of post tables
 * Edit text color of post tables
-* Add/Change favicon for admin pages
+* Add/Change favicon for admin screens

 and much much more...